bogietec/frg-hugo-wow/content/authors/admin/_index.md

 ---
-title: Protopresbyter George D. Dragas, DPhil, DD (h.c.), ThD (h.c.)
+title: Protopresbyter George Dion Dragas, DPhil, DD (h.c.), ThD (h.c.)
 role: Professor Emeritus of Patrology and Patristics
 bio: My research interests include the Fathers of the Church (Early and Byzantine) and particularly St. Athanasius and St. Cyril of Alexandria